obsidianmd/obsidian-help/en/Getting started/Sync your notes across devices.md

 Obsidian can use iCloud Drive as a local file system.

-When using iCloud Drive on macOS, be sure to update your desktop app's installer version to v0.13.0 or newer.
+When utilizing iCloud Drive on macOS, make sure to upgrade your desktop app's installer version to v0.13.0 or later.
+Additionally, ensure that you do not surpass your iCloud storage limit, as exceeding it could lead to syncing interruptions.

-> [!note]
+> [!tip]
-> Don't exceed your iCloud storage limit.
-The syncing might stop.
+> Ensure that you disable "**Optimize Mac Storage**" in iCloud Drive's settings before syncing your Obsidian vault using iCloud Drive on macOS.
+Failing to disable this feature could cause iCloud Drive to offload your files, rendering them unusable by Obsidian, and potentially leading to unexpected behavior.

 #### Create a new vault in iCloud Drive